The-Kirby-Institute/NLP_Ascend_workshop/README.md

 5. Open the .rmd file
 6. Run the first chunk to install the required packages

-If this feels to onerus, you can also follow me along as we go (I struggle) through the code the day of the workshop.
+If this feels to onerous, you can also follow me along as (I struggle) we go through the code the day of the workshop.

 Thanks for taking the time to check out the repository and being present at the workshop.